hansott/firewall-php/README.md

 ## Bug bounty program

-Our bug bounty program is public and can be found by all registered Intigriti users [here](https://app.intigriti.com/researcher/programs/aikido/aikidoruntime)
+Our bug bounty program is public and can be found by all registered Intigriti users here (to be added).

 ## Contributing